svick/core-docs/docs/essentials/exceptions/exception-class-properties.md

 # Exception Class and Properties

 The [Exception](https://msdn.microsoft.com/library/system.exception) class is the base class from which exceptions inherit.
-Most exception objects are instances of some derived class of **Exception**, but you can throw any object that derives from the [Object](https://msdn.microsoft.com/library/system.object) class as an exception.
-Note that not all languages support throwing and catching objects that do not derive from **Exception**.
-In almost all cases, it is recommended to throw and catch only **Exception** objects.
+Exception objects are instances of **Exception** or some derived class of **Exception**.

 The **Exception** class has several properties that make understanding an exception easier.
 These properties include: